 - All Crimes Are Equal: Subverted with his bit about MANSLAUGHTER!

-- Anti-Humor: He uses an example of a joke his young son tried to tell him - "How come dinosaurs don't talk?
-Because they're dead."
+- Anti-Humor: He uses an example of a joke his young son tried to tell him — "How come dinosaurs don't talk?
+'Cause they're all dead."

 - Brick Joke: "Well, my uncle doesn't grow corn."

 - Captain Obvious: "Do not stand directly in front of a cannon...how true that is."